-Your goal should stretch your willpower, just like going into gym, a successful sports person would start counting crunches from the pain point, and so should your goal.
+Your goal should stretch your willpower, just like going into the gym, a successful sports person would start counting crunches from the pain point, and so should your goal.

 Uncertainty is the mother of screw-ups

-There are many reasons as to why anyone don’t want to set financial goals, it could be ignorance, fear of losing money or uncertainty.
-For me it was uncertainty, I was uncertain as to what I should do with the money, I considered buying an investment like parking lot in city, shares and so on and so forth but never actioned on anything.
+There are many reasons as to why anyone doesn’t want to set financial goals, it could be ignorance, fear of losing money or uncertainty.
+For me it was uncertainty, I was uncertain as to what I should do with the money, I considered buying an investment like a parking lot in city, shares and so on and so forth but never actioned on anything.

 If I were to set a goal of beating inflation, for time being, I would have parked the money in high interest yielding account not only that if I were to set a goal it would have made my creative juices flowing to achieve it.